ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

 4. **Add the required dependencies to build markdown files**

 `recommonmark` package is needed to build our markdown files.
+Note that the below code assumes you are using `poetry` with `docs` group to manage documentation dependencies.

    .. code-block:: bash